barisozmen/barisozmen.github.io/software-engineering-ideas.md

     - write for others
     - be very structured between different CRs
  - Git
-    - master code versioning. you can control it over Intellij as well. very important during debugging. keep points in time, so you can return back, or do **binary search** on changes for finding bug sources.
+    - master code versioning. you can control it over IntellIJ as well.
+Very important during debugging. keep points in time, so you can return back, or do **binary search** on changes for finding bug sources.
 It is log faster than searching bugs one change at a time.
  - Jira
     - how to plan all work. be able to note anything coming to your mind. have a light structure